 Treating Desiccation Damage

-Once your plant is damaged by desiccation, there’s no going back – those brown tissues are just dead.
+Once your plant is damaged by desiccation, there’s no going back– those brown tissues are just dead.
 However, you can take steps to protect your plant from further damage throughout the year.
 Even though winter desiccation is the most dramatic, plants are at risk of desiccation all year long.
-Because desiccation is most common in newly transplanted trees and shrubs, or those that aren’t well, it pays to spend some extra time and care on these plants.
+Since desiccation is most common in newly transplanted trees and shrubs, or those that aren’t well, it pays to spend some extra time and care on these plants.

-To help your plants hold on to the water you give them, mulch the root zones with two to four inches of organic mulch.
-For trees and large shrubs, these mulched zones may spread several feet away from the plant itself.
+To help your plants hold on to the water you give them, mulch the root zones with 2 to 4 inches (5-10 cm.) of organic mulch.
+For trees and large shrubs, these mulched zones may spread several feet (1 m.) away from the plant itself.
 Make sure to refresh your mulch yearly, at least until the plant is established.
 This process takes about five years, depending on the type of tree or shrub you’re growing.